Shibori: History

 Some discussion exists as to the origin of shibori as a technique within Japan, and indeed, the exact country of origin of some of the earliest surviving examples.
 Much of the debate surrounds the technical capacities within Japan at the time to produce the variety of fabrics seen in some of the earliest shibori examples.

-One of the earliest written descriptions of shibori dates to 238 CE, where it was recorded in the of the Chinese document Treatise on the Wa People that Queen Himiko gifted the emperor of Cao Wei over 200 yd of "spotted cloth" – potentially describing a form of wax-resist decoration on the fabric.
+One of the earliest written descriptions of shibori dates to 238 CE, where it was recorded in the Chinese document Treatise on the Wa People that Queen Himiko gifted the emperor of Cao Wei over 200 yd of "spotted cloth" – potentially describing a form of wax-resist decoration on the fabric.

 The earliest surviving examples of shibori-dyed cloth date back to the mid-8th century, donated to the Tōdai-ji Buddhist temple in Nara in 756 CE, as part of the goods donated by the Emperor Shōmu upon his death.
 The techniques seen on these earliest fragments show bound resists, wax resists and folded and clamped resists.
 However, at least some of the shibori-dyed fabric in this collection is Chinese in origin.

 Surviving examples of resist-dyeing in China (known as jiaoxie 絞纈) date to a much earlier time period; the earliest surviving examples dating to 418 CE.